artsmia/artstories.md/stories/mia-part-of-a-grand-scheme-for-minneapolis.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_312.jpg)

-Declaring that the museum as constructed “is not in touch with the ebb and flow of the daily life of the city,” a Sixth Avenue diagonal extension was proposed to connect downtown Minneapolis to the MIA—where a formal garden would be constructed in Fair Oaks Park—and continue southwest to the shore of Lake Harriet.
+Declaring that the museum as constructed “is not in touch with the ebb and flow of the daily life of the city,” a Sixth Avenue diagonal extension was proposed to connect downtown Minneapolis to Mia—where a formal garden would be constructed in Fair Oaks Park—and continue southwest to the shore of Lake Harriet.

 ---